Last update: January 21st 2021

 All persons with respiratory symptoms are requested to isolate themselves until the tests results are known.

-What are the requirements for the COVID-19 test before departure to Bonaire?
+What are the requirements for the COVID-19 PCR-test before departure to Bonaire?

-Where can I have a COVID-19 PCR test done in the netherlands?
+Where can I have a COVID-19 PCR test done in the Nederlands?
+May I also undergo a test outside of the Netherlands?

 There are a number of different places where you can have a COVID-19 PCR test done in The Netherlands, such as: